23-Year-Old Right Wing – Pittsburgh Penguins

 Re-signed to a one-year contract in June of 2015.

-The Penguins reassigned Kuhnhackl to AHL Wilkes-Barre on Tuesday, the team's official website reports.
+The Penguins sent Kuhnhackl down to AHL Wilkes-Barre/Scranton on Thursday.

 To instantly reveal our fantasy analysis of every player – including Tom Kuhnhackl – simply subscribe now.